awsdocs/amazon-ec2-user-guide/doc_source/EBSVolumeTypes.md

 ## Provisioned IOPS SSD \(`io1`\) Volumes<a name="EBSVolumeTypes_piops"></a>

 Provisioned IOPS SSD \(`io1`\) volumes are designed to meet the needs of I/O\-intensive workloads, particularly database workloads, that are sensitive to storage performance and consistency\.
-Unlike `gp2`, which uses a bucket and credit model to calculate performance, an `io1` volume allows you to specify a consistent IOPS rate when you create the volume, and Amazon EBS delivers within 10 percent of the provisioned IOPS performance 99\.9 percent of the time over a given year\.
+Unlike `gp2`, which uses a bucket and credit model to calculate performance, an `io1` volume allows you to specify a consistent IOPS rate when you create the volume, and Amazon EBS delivers the provisioned IOPS performance 99\.9 percent of the time\.

 An `io1` volume can range in size from 4 GiB to 16 TiB\.
 You can provision from 100 IOPS up to 64,000 IOPS per volume on [Nitro\-based Instances](instance-types.md#ec2-nitro-instances) instances and up to 32,000 on other instances\.
 The maximum ratio of provisioned IOPS to requested volume size \(in GiB\) is 50:1\.
 For example, a 100 GiB volume can be provisioned with up to 5,000 IOPS\.
 On a supported instance type, any volume 1,280 GiB in size or greater allows provisioning up to the 64,000 IOPS maximum \(50 × 1,280 GiB = 64,000\)\.